-Mercy Clinic physicians will donate over $2000 to local school district activity accounts through funds generated by their annual sports physical clinic program.
+Fort Scott, Kan. - Mercy Clinic physicians will donate over $2800 to local school district activity accounts through funds generated by their annual sports physical clinic program.

 When the student signs in for the physical, the student’s school is tracked.
 The $10 fee for the physical is donated directly back to the student’s school district activity fund to help with equipment or supply purchases.

-School districts receiving donations from the 2012 sports physical clinics are Fort Scott, Fort Scott Christian Heights, Christian Learning Center – Fort Scott, Jayhawk-Linn , Nevada, Northeast-Arma, St. Mary’s Colgan and Uniontown.
+School districts receiving donations from the 2013 sports physical clinics are Fort Scott High School, Fort Scott Middle School, Fort Scott Little League, Christian Heights, Christian Learning Center – Fort Scott, Girard Middle School, Truman Middle School, Pittsburg Middle School, Pittsburg High School, Nevada, St. Mary’s Colgan and Uniontown.

-“With nine providers and a dozen nursing and registration staff, we are able to maximize efficiency and keep the students flowing through the clinics,” Holmes added.
-“The students receive a thorough physical exam to be sure there are no signs of heart disease or other health-related issues that would cause problems playing sports and being physically active.”
+“The students receive a thorough physical exam to be sure there are no signs of heart disease or other health-related issues that would cause problems playing sports and being physically active, Bruner added.
+“With nine providers and a dozen nursing and registration staff, we are able to maximize efficiency and keep the students flowing through the clinics.”

 Providers who donated services for this program include: P.K.
 Gugnani, M.D; John Fox, M.D.; Randy Nichols, M.D.; David Parris, M.D.; Amy Sachau, M.D.; Terry Schwab, M.D.; Maxwell Self, M.D.; and nurse practitioners Greg King and Lynieta Leisure.